CardinalKit/CardinalKit/README.md

 * Awesome SwiftUI templates.
 * Google Cloud Firebase Integration.

 CardinalKit runs on iOS 15.0 and up.
-[Xcode 14](https://developer.apple.com/xcode/) is required for development.
+[Xcode 14](https://developer.apple.com/xcode/) or above is required for development.

 ## Build your App with CardinalKit